MicrosoftDocs/Viva/WorkplaceAnalytics/Use/faq.md

 ##### Q6.
 Who can access organizational data after it has been uploaded to Workplace Analytics?

 A6.
-Workplace Analytics admins can view metadata about the organizational data on the [Data sources](data-sourcesv2.md) page.
 For privacy reasons, no one can download the raw data that was uploaded.
+Workplace Analytics admins can view metadata about the organizational data on the [Data sources](data-sourcesv2.md) page, but they cannot see how the attribute values map to individual people.

 <!-- [NEAR FUTURE FOR THESE NEXT FIVE QUESTIONS, AFTER THE XLSX POSSIBILITY SHIPS]